Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2018-03-23-yi-an-music-club.md

 [#YiAnMusicClub](https://weibo.com/p/100808beae2e3e05b17b64f63ebedca39f19b2/super_index) The “food live” is here!
 Which dish was called “brick” by CHI Yi?
 Which delicacy was strongly recommended by the Chongqing guys – Fang-fang and Mo-mo?
 What word from the leader Luo-luo astonished all the others?
 Come and share your gourmet atlas to the boys. ![come](https://img.t.sinajs.cn/t4/appstyle/expression/ext/normal/40/come_org.gif)
 [◉ Flash Show Video](https://www.miaopai.com/show/nPEJGipDr2SBttlUSwZQ-9kbEaX8Q1dT5kf39A__.htm)

+Note:
+1. This video is also on Bilibili: [◉ Yi An Music Club – Food live](https://www.bilibili.com/video/av21139716)

 ---